hphelion/docs.hpcloud.com/apispecs/bock/bock_openstack_storage_api.md

 ### 3.1 Accounts

-The volumes API is an extension to the existing nova-volumes API and as such, requires no additional user accounts.
+The volumes API is an extension to the existing Nova API and as such, requires no additional user accounts.